basiqio-oss/Basiq-docs/docs/PLatform/bcc/connecting-business-accounts-via-cdr.md

 ## Testing CDR Data Sharing

 Businesses can explore their CDR data in the Business Connecting Consumer (BCC) flow.
-To start sharing your data, please contact our sales team to get access and guidance on testing.
+To start sharing your data, please contact our support team to get access and guidance on testing.

 > 📘 Note:
 >